carolyn2004/carolyn2004/README.md

 - [The Hungry Bear - a restaurant review web application](https://github.com/carolyn2004/The-Hungry-Bear-)
   - This was my first web application created using HTML, CSS (design), Javascript, MySQL (database) & Node server.js made from scratch.
   - Used Adobe XD to create UX design of the website then coded it onto Visual Studio Code (HTML & CSS).
-  - Learnt about the front end and backend of creating a web application.
-(3 tier web architecture).
+  - Learnt about the front end and backend of creating a web application (3 tier web architecture).

 # 📫 How to reach me 📫
 - Let's get in touch!